leangjia/blender_docs/trunk/blender_docs/manual/scene_layout/object/editing/transform/basics.rst

 around one or more axes or
 the :doc:`Pivot Point </editors/3dview/controls/pivot_point/index>`.

-The angle of rotation is displayed in the footer (at the upper left corner) of the 3D Viewport.
+The angle of rotation is displayed in the header of the 3D Viewport.

 .. figure:: /images/scene-layout_object_editing_transform_basics_rotate-display-values.png